SCLW/Circuitry-Based-Sound/readme.md

 ### Logic Control

-Some basic information about digital electronics may act as a short introduction.

 In digital electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
 For example signal ground in a given circuit can represent "0" while the positive voltage rail can represent "1".
 The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".